 But if you're looking for a well-built portable storage device, especially to use with a game console, this is still a good buy, though not a must-have.

 WD Black P10: An all-new plug-n-play WD portable drive

-Though the lack of USB-C support is a bit disappointing, considering all existing game consoles and most computers still have regular USB ports, this is not a huge deal.
-But if you have those that only have USB-C/Thunderbolt 3 ports — like those Macbooks — the WD Black P10 is not for you.
+Though the lack of USB-C support is disappointing, considering all existing game consoles and most computers still have regular USB ports, this is not a huge deal.
+But if you have those that only have USB-C/Thunderbolt 3 ports -- like those Macbooks -- the WD Black P10 is not for you.